Casablanca

 More about Fez (Fes)

-Fez (Fes) is the spiritual, cultural, and intellectual capital of Morocco.
-It is primarily known for its famous medina of which there are two parts.
+Fez (Fes) is the spiritual and cultural capital of Morocco.
+It is known for its famous medina of which there are two parts.
 One is Fes el-Bali, the site of the famous Qarawiyyin University and the Zawiya of Moulay Idris II, important religious and cultural sites.
 The other is Fez el-Jdid, the site of the 195-acre Royal Palace.
 Both sites are linked together and referred to as the Medina of Fes.
-In 1981, UNESCO designated the Medina of Fes, a World Heritage site, describing it as "one of the most extensive and best conserved historic towns of the Arab-Muslim world.
-Fes was the first site in Morocco to be granted this status.
-This enchanting labyrinth of alleyways remains much as it did centuries ago.
+In 1981, UNESCO designated the Medina of Fes, a World Heritage site, and described it as "one of the most extensive and best conserved historic towns of the Arab-Muslim world".
+Fes is the first site in Morocco to be granted this status.
+This enchanting labyrinth of alleyways remain much as they did centuries ago.
 During its heyday, Fes attracted scholars and philosophers, mathematicians and lawyers, astronomers and theologians.
-Craftsmen built them houses and palaces.
-Kings endowed mosques and medrasas (religious schools).
-And merchants offered exotic wares from the silk roads and sub-Saharan trade routes.
-All of which can be seen today.
+As a result, craftsmen built them houses and palaces.
+Then kings endowed mosques and medrasas (religious schools).
+And finally, merchants offered exotic wares from the silk roads and sub-Saharan trade routes.
 The Medina of Fes is maybe the world’s largest car-free urban area.
-Here you see carts pulled along cobbled lanes by donkeys, horses or people.
-The vibrant souks with their handcrafted works of art, the vendors hawking their wares and the incredible architectural details in the many buildings offer a visual feast to the visitor.
+Here you will see only carts pulled along cobbled lanes by donkeys, horses or people.
+This medina is a feast for all the senses.
+The vibrant souks with their handcrafted works of art, the vendors hawking their wares and the incredible architectural details in the many buildings offer a never-ending display to the visitor.
 As well, there is the Chouara Tannery, one of the most popular attractions in Fes.
-Although Fes lost its influence at the beginning of the 19th century, it remains a supremely self-confident city whose cultural and spiritual lineage beguiles visitors.
+Although Fes lost its influence at the beginning of the 19th century, it remains a supremely self-confident city whose cultural and spiritual lineage enchants visitors.
 Soak in the old-world atmosphere of this living museum on your visit.
 Contact us and let Morocco Meta Adventures be your guide in Fes.

 More about Ifrane

-The town of Ifrane refered to as ‘’ the switzerland of morocco ‘’ as its alpine - style architecture and nearby slopes and forests , The french built ifrane in the 1930 s deliberately trying to re create an alpine style resort . it has neat red roofed houses blooming flower beds and lake studded parks ski and the hoi plloi come for the pure fun of throwing snowballs.
-The main road from meknes is called Blvd Mohammed the 5th and its runs through ifrane from west to east Most of the cafes and hotels are clustered in the center .
-Ifrane is completly looks different than the rest of other towns around the country so beautiful and charming area.
-For sure worth a visit. with moroccometaadventures you will get the best of the country dont hestate to contact us.
+The town of Ifrane is referred to as ‘’ the Switzerland of Morocco ‘’ because of its alpine style architecture and nearby slopes and forests.
+The French built Ifrane in the 1930’s deliberately trying to recreate an alpine style resort.
+It is a beautiful and charming area with neat red roofed houses, blooming flower beds and lake studded parks.
+It's a perfect place to picnic in the summer or to ski and throw snowballs in the winter.
+Most of the cafes and hotels are clustered in the center of the town.
+Ifrane has a completely different look from than the rest of other towns around the country and is definitely worth a visit.
+With Morocco Meta Adventures you will get to see the best of the country.
+Don’t hesitate to contact us to arrange a tour.

 More about Meknes